-In order to assist your preparation for lectures, the following resources should be considered.
-It is recommended that you read more widely than the given readings not only for a greater understanding of the subject, but also because many of the existing texts on the Law of Persons are outdated.
+There is a prescribed textbook and casebook for this course.
+However, it is recommended that you read more widely than the given readings not only for a greater understanding of the subject, but also because many of the existing texts on the Law of Persons are outdated.
 You will find the leading judgments on aspects of the Law of Persons in the Law Reports, which may be accessed in the Law Library in both paper and electronic form.
+Reading lists for each topic will also be posted on the RUConnected page at the start of each section in order to guide your reading for the course.